gatsbyjs/gatsby/docs/docs/deploying-to-digitalocean-droplet.md

 git clone <your-github-repo-site>
 ```

-> Note: this guide will refer to the cloned directory as `<my-gatsby-app>` for simplicity.
+> Note: this guide will refer to the cloned directory as `<my-gatsby-app>` for simplicity; you should replace it with your repo directory name.

 ### Build your gatsby site to generate a static site for production